 Children take the test in September while they’re in Year 6.
 They take two papers which assess a combination of verbal, mathematical, and non-verbal skills.

-Start your child’s journey to success in the 11 plus today.
+Begin your child's journey to grammar school today.
 Use the full features of Atom Nucleus free for 5 days – cancel anytime.

 Atom